Spooky Tooth

 (side 1)

-If you wanted to be totally honest about it, neither Mike Harrison, or Gary Wright had the greatest voices .
-At their best the pair sounded strained and uncomfortable and I frequently haev a hard time telling them apart.
-That said, I think Harrison had the lead o n'Ocean of Power' and his voice was perfectly suited for a dark, mid-tempo rocker like this one'.
-Kicked along by Harrison's wailing voice, keyboards and Mike Kellie's powerhouse drumming, this was a classic Spooky Tooth effort that had FM radio written all over it. rating: **** stars
+If you wanted to be totally honest about it, neither Mike Harrison, or Gary Wright had the greatest voices.
+On this collection the pair frequenty sounded strained and uncomfortable.
+I'll also readily admit I frequently haevea hard time telling them apart.
+That said, I think Harrison had the lead on 'Ocean of Power' and his voice was perfectly suited for a dark, mid-tempo rocker like this one'.
+Kicked along by Harrison's wailing voice, keyboards and Mike Kellie's powerhouse drumming, this was a classic Spooky Tooth effort that had FM radio written all over it.

 'As Long as the World Keeps Turning' had an interesting pop edge to it.
 Nice title track hook with the band unveiling some nice harmony vocals.
-Wright also turned in a cool little synthesizer solo. rating: *** stars
+Wright also turned in a cool little synthesizer solo.
+Goodness knows I'm a sucker for cheesy '70s synthesizers.

 I've always liked Mike Harrison's rugged voice and he seldom sounded as good as on the molten rocker 'Don't Ever Stray Away'.
-Another track with an interesting melody, some chunky Mick Jones guitar, and a nice hook, this one actually sounded like '80s AOR. rating: *** stars
+Another track with an interesting melody, some chunky Mick Jones guitar and a nice hook, this one actually sounded like '80s AOR.

 Side one's most commercial rocker, 'Things Change' featured one of Wright's strongest melodies and one of his best vocals.
-Another pounding rocker, the difference lay in the fact Wright didn't try too hard.
-He actually sounded relatively laidback on this one, giving the song some real warmth and appeal. rating: **** stars
+Another atmospheric rocker, the difference lay in the fact Wright didn't try too hard.
+He actually sounded relatively laidback on this one, giving the song some real warmth and appeal.
+That was underscored by the band's overlooked harmony vocals.
+Should've been released as a single.

 (side 2)

 Kicked along by a nice Chris Stewart bass line, 'Dream Me a Mountain' was a decent bluesy-rocker that could have been a monster song, but just never fully switched into gear.
-Nice example of Harrison and Wright's share vocal approach. rating: *** stars
+Nice example of Harrison and Wright's shared vocal approach.
+This one always interested me in terms of comparing their voices.

 'Pyramids' ended the album with a slow, bluesy jam with Harrison and Wright again sharing lead vocals.
-With the two of them trying to out shot one another, Mick Jones was left to steal the show with one of his nicest solos. rating: *** stars
+With the two of them trying to out shout one another, guitarist Jones was left to steal the show with one of his nicest solos.

 Genre: rock